 Having a robust sales strategy can be a solution to this problem.
-This article assists you to understand the characteristics of a robust sales strategy would consist of for your business.
+This article assists you in understanding the characteristics of a robust sales strategy would consist of for your business.

-Often sales and marketing leaders delay implementation due to lack of understanding, which may be compounded by fear to seek more information in an effort to save face and protect their reputation.
+Often sales and marketing leaders delay implementation due to a lack of understanding, which may be compounded by fear of seeking more information in an effort to save face and protect their reputation.

 Procrastination Sales Trap #3 – Priority

 So many sales and marketing leaders are battling with competing priorities.
-The well-known saying of “When you are up to your ears in day-to-day demands and crises, it is hard to remember that your primary directive is to implement the strategy.”
-For many sales and marketing leaders, they are challenged to make the transition from working ‘in the business’ to working ‘on the business’.
+The well-known saying, “When you are up to your ears in day-to-day demands and crises, it is hard to remember that your primary directive is to implement the strategy.”
+Many sales and marketing leaders are challenged to make the transition from working ‘in the business to working on the business.
 They feel their best contribution is working within the team rather than guiding them.
 They have lost the focus on strategy implementation and ensuring the team is being guided on the right course at all times.
 Leaders cannot let the business pull them in directions that may be in opposition to the plan.
-It is important to identify the difference between sales management and crisis management and the insights are available in this article.
+It is important to identify the difference between sales management and crisis management, and the insights are available in this article.

 If you identify any of these behavioural characteristics, then you need to take action before another quarter slips past.
-You may become another victim to procrastination if you do not take action.
+You may become another victim of procrastination if you do not take action.

 - What is their risk strategy against market movements and competitors?

 - How do they measure the performance of the team against your strategy?

 - What are the key deliverables of the strategy?

 - What are the milestones that will contribute to those key deliverables?